nelson888/groovy_compiler/README.md

 You can print the value of variable with the `print` function

 ## Error handling
-When there is an error while compiling, the error is displayed on the standard output.
-You can see what caused the error (the line and column of the error is displayed but it is not working, sometimes there is a little offset for the column).
+When there is an error while compiling, the error is displayed on the console You can see what caused the error (the line and column of the error is displayed but it is not working, sometimes there is a little offset for the column).

 ##Write a program